umbertoselva/Telnyx-SMS-Guidelines-Assistant/README.md

     ```
     OPENAI_API_KEY="paste-your-openai-api-key-here"
     ```
-5. Navigate back to the Telnyx-Guidelines-Assistant folder, create a dedicated virtual environment, activate it, and install the dependencies from the requirements.txt file
+5. Navigate back to the Telnyx-SMS-Guidelines-Assistant folder, create a dedicated virtual environment, activate it, and install the dependencies from the requirements.txt file
     ```
     python -m venv venv_telnyx_assistant
     source venv_telnyx_assistant/bin/activate